vinh-mai/Runge-Kutta-C-/README.md

  * a model.h directive file, and

- * a file of the routine.
+ * a main.cpp file of the routine.